F1 2024 Dutch Grand Prix weather forecast - latest today from Zandvoort

 Saturday, August 24: FP3 and Qualifying

-The weather doesn't look like it will get any better on Saturday, with a 70 per cent chance of rain currently expected for both the final practice run and qualifying session.
+The weather will get slightly better on Saturday morning, with a 37 per cent chance of rain currently expected for the final practice run, increasing to 45 per cent for qualifying.

-Temperatures will be slightly cooler, reaching a maximum of 20 degrees Celsius, and humidity levels will remain high at 80 per cent.
+Temperatures will reach a maximum of 23 degrees Celsius, and humidity levels will remain high at around 80 per cent.

 READ MORE: F1 Explained: How does qualifying work?